AntonioReshme/superstore_ecommerce_project/README.md

   5. Forecast future sales trends to streamline resource allocation and planning.

 By leveraging the capabilities of pandas, matplotlib, and seaborn, this data analytics project will pave the way for data-driven decision-making, ultimately leading to improved business performance and growth for the retail superstore.Forecasting: Implement time series forecasting techniques to predict future sales trends and estimate future demand for specific products

+## Author - Antonio Reshme

+This project is part of my portfolio, showcasing pandas, matplotlib and seaborn skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!